robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/CSharpFunctionalExtensions/ResultClassExamples.md

 # Result class examples

-The result
+Examples for how the Result class can be used.

-## Returning a Failed Result with the object instance
+## Result with custom error
-When returning a failed result, sometimes it is useful to include the object instance that caused the failure, particularly if it is a List of results being returned.
+When returning a failed result, sometimes it is useful to use a custom error object.
+One use case for this is returning the object instance that caused the failure, particularly if it is a List of results being returned.

 The `Result` class can also have the signature `Result<T, E>` where `T` is the result value and `E` is a custom error type.
 An example would be if there were two entities, `Vehicle` and `Ferry`, and a Ferry can have Vehicles added to it for a voyage.